sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 The timer works using JavaScript's animation frame-timers: the timer starts counting after the form is loaded and continues to do so only when the page is active.
 If the robot opens a new browser-tab and still sends a comment, Honeypot will block it.

 This field is unique per site and per page ID.
 The field's value will change as it counts down using pseudorandom numbers to throw off countdown detection.
 The frame-timer runs sporadically between 3.33~10Hz to nullify any performance penalty.

+### Sixth method: Timestamp

+The Timestamp honeypot is a server-sided test that uses a ciphered timestamp, the output is the current time plus 5.33 seconds.
+This timestamp is created when the page is requested and is then added as a hidden field to the comment form.

+When the visitor submits a comment, the timestamp is deciphered and checked against the current time.
+If the time hasn't passed since the page was first generated, the submitted comment is automatically rejected.

+This field won't work with caching plugins because cached pages can be much older than 5.33 seconds, leading to the use of an outdated timestamp that passes the test automatically.

 ## Usage